yurikrupnika/apps/README.md

 npm run bootstrap
 ```

-Start services in watch mode.
+Start all services.
 ```
 npm start
 ```

-Browser with all FE applications will open in dev mode.
+Browser with all FE applications will open.

 ### Happy development